freiksenet/persistine/README.rst

-Abandoned, I no longer code it Common Lisp.
-Ohwell.
+Abandoned, I no longer code in Common Lisp.
+Oh well.

 persistine - holy and pure data structures for Common Lisp
 =================================================================